Choosing a plan

 If you are visiting the office of a navigator or an in-person assistor to get help in filling out your health insurance application, make sure to take the name and address of your favorite health providers with you.
 Ask the person helping you to search the available health plans for the ones that include your health providers.
 Then choose one of those plans.
 If you do not choose a plan that includes your favorite health providers, you could face having to pay extra charges when you seek medical care from that provider.

 Does the plan cover your medical needs?

-Fortunately, the health insurance plans that will be sold in the new exchanges, or marketplaces, will be required to cover 10 important types of health care that are known as “Essential Health Benefits.”
+Fortunately, the health insurance plans that will be sold in the marketplaces will be required to cover 10 important types of health care that are known as “Essential Health Benefits.”
 These are: ambulatory patient services (outpatient care); emergency services; hospitalization; maternity and newborn care; mental health and substance use disorder services, including behavioral health treatment; prescription drugs; rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services, including oral and vision care.